neo-project/docs/faq/en-us/client.md

 1. Please confirm with the crypto currency exchange from which you made the transfer that the transaction was successful.
 If so:
 2. Please check the status of your transaction/account on a blockchain explorer:

    - Once a transaction ID has been generated and the ID can be seen on the blockchain explorer, the transaction is successful and said amount has been transferred to your account.
-If the wallet does not display the correct balance, it is likely not fully synchronised.
-To check whether this is true, see Question 6.
-For instructions how to speed up the syncing process, see Question 8.
+If the wallet does not display the correct balance, it is likely not fully synchronized.
+To check whether this is true, see preceding questions.
    - If you cannot find the transaction on the blockchain explorer, please contact the party sending said NEO/GAS, since the transaction was not completed.

 ## When I call the RPC method invoke, the result returned is not correct.
 Why?